State Highway 19 (Odisha): History

 It is known as Old Kolkata-Mumbai Road prior to 1999 period used to go via Kharagpur, Jhargram, Chilkigarh, Chichra, Gopiballavpur, Kandnashol, Murgabadi, near Baripada, Bhajpur Chowk in Bhanjpur, Gangraj, Kalabadia, Pathuri to Bangriposi.
-In 1999-2002 period, the Baharagora-Bangriposi Highway was constructed & the traffic of Old Mumbai Road shifted on that stretch.
-Then Old Mumbai Road lost it's importance.
+In the 1999-2002 period, the Baharagora-Bangriposi Highway was constructed and the traffic of Old Mumbai Road shifted on that stretch.
+Then Old Mumbai Road lost its importance.